Long-Horizon Model-Based Offline Reinforcement Learning Without Explicit Conservatism: Related Work

 In the model-based setting, MBPO~\citep{janner2019trust}, using short-horizon rollouts without conservatism, is known to underperform conservative counterparts such as MOPO in offline RL benchmarks~\citep{yu2020mopo}.
 However, MuZero Unplugged~\citep{schrittwieser2021online} shows that MuZero, without conservatism, can achieve strong performance on the RL Unplugged suite~\citep{gulcehre2020rl}, which contains 200M Atari transitions and DMC control datasets using replay buffer from near-optimal RL agents. \citet{zhai2024optimistic} observes that making MOPO optimistic instead of pessimistic can achieve strong performance on halfcheetah-random-v2, but worse on other D4RL tasks.

-In summary, prior work on offline RL without conservatism largely relies on standard off-policy RL, which treats offline RL as optimizing a single MDP and thus follows an \textit{optimistic} principle~\citep{agarwal2020optimistic}.
+In summary, prior work on offline RL without explicit conservatism largely relies on standard off-policy RL, which treats offline RL as optimizing a single MDP and thus follows an \textit{optimistic} principle~\citep{agarwal2020optimistic}.
 Such optimism can work well when the dataset has broad state-action coverage but typically fails under limited coverage.
 Our approach takes a different non-conservative path: instead of being optimistic, it follows a neutral Bayesian principle that lies \textbf{between optimism and pessimism}.
 This allows \algo to avoid the failure modes of optimistic methods and, for the first time to our knowledge, extends the effectiveness of non-conservative offline RL to \textit{low-quality} and \textit{moderate-coverage} datasets, while still benefiting from diverse coverage when available.

+\textbf{Test-time adaptation and offline-to-online RL.} Finally, our method performs test-time adaptation, but it differs from prior approaches in its mechanism.
+For example, \citet{hong2023confidenceconditioned, swazinna2023userinteractive} adapt at deployment by dynamically tuning the degree of conservatism without retraining.
+In contrast, our Bayes-adaptivity does not adjust hyperparameters or conservatism at test time.
+Instead, it arises purely from the policy's in-context memory: by conditioning on observed history, the recurrent policy maintains an implicit belief about the true MDP, adapting its behavior intra-episode without any parameter updates.

-\textbf{Test-time adaptation and offline-to-online RL.} Finally, although our method performs test-time online adaptation, it does not involve online RL and therefore does not fall under the offline-to-online RL setting.
-The online adaptation arises purely from in-context memory, without any parameter updates.
-While one could view in-context memory as inducing an implicit policy improvement~\citep{moeini2025survey}, we do not treat this mechanism as explicit online learning in this work.
-In offline-to-online RL, \citet{sentenac2025balancing} analyzes bandit problems and shows that optimism can be preferable to pessimism during online learning, depending on the available interaction budget.
+While one could view in-context memory as inducing an implicit policy improvement~\citep{moeini2025survey}, we do not treat this mechanism as explicit online learning in this work (i.e., offline-to-online RL~\citep{nair2020awac}).
+In offline-to-online setting, \citet{sentenac2025balancing} analyzes bandit problems and shows that optimism can be preferable to pessimism during online learning, depending on the available interaction budget.
 While their focus is on a different regime, this observation is conceptually related to our finding that pessimism can hinder online adaptation.